Moving Out of Survival Mode - How EMDR Therapy Phoenix Works Online

 Even Without Trauma, The World Can Feel Overwhelming

 It’s no secret that the world has felt heavier these past few years.
-Between ongoing political divides, social injustice, and heartbreaking world events, many of us are carrying a quiet layer of stress we don’t even realize we’re holding.
+Between ongoing political divides, social injustice, and heartbreaking world events, many of us are carrying a quiet (and sometimes not so quiet) layer of stress we don’t even realize we’re holding.
 Add that to the everyday pressures of work, relationships, and trying to keep up in a fast-paced world — and it’s no wonder our nervous systems are on overdrive.

 Even without direct trauma, our bodies absorb these constant messages of uncertainty, fear, and urgency.
 And for those who have experienced trauma, that stress can be amplified — as if your brain is constantly scanning for danger, even when you’re safe, making the whole world feel loud.